 The Greater Nebraska Board started working January 2014 to develop the Local Plan for submission June 2014.
-In March 2014, a copy of the Local Plan including all proposed changes was submitted to the GNWIB Exec committee for review.
+In March 2014, a copy of the Local Plan including all proposed changes was submitted to the GNWDB Executive committee for review.
 Notification of the Greater Nebraska Plan was published in The Beatrice Daily Sun, Columbus Telegram, Grand Island Independent, Hastings Tribune, Kearney Hub, Norfolk Daily News, North Platte Telegraph, Star-Herald (Scottsbluff) and Sidney Sun-Telegraph (Attachment O) and available to the public upon request per the published public notice at the Nebraska Department of Labor Administrative Entity office.
 The plan was available for the public to view and comment on February 17, 2014 through March 19, 2014.
 However, no comment was provided for the local plan PY14-16 by the March 19 deadline (Attachment P).
-A meeting of the GNWIB Executive Committee was held in Grand Island on March 19, 2014 where the changes to Local Plan were approved for initial submittal to the State.
+A meeting of the GNWDB Executive Committee was held in Grand Island on March 19, 2014 where the changes to Local Plan were approved for initial submittal to the State.
+In April and May of 2015, a local area plan modification took place to conform to new standards and regulations under the Workforce Innovation and Opportunity Act that began on July 1, 2015.